Mevrael/Laravel-5-Bootstrap-3-Starter-Site/readme.md

 <a name="feature2"></a>
 ##Requirements

+Make sure all the required PHP extensions are loaded in your php.ini file.

 	PHP >= 5.5.9
 	OpenSSL PHP Extension
 	Mbstring PHP Extension
 	Tokenizer PHP Extension
+	Fileinfo PHP extension
 	SQL server(for example MySQL)
 	Composer
 	Node JS